ardasoyturk/ardasoyturk/README.md

 <hr>

 I'm Arda, a 15-year-old student interested in programming.
-I mostly play with JavaScript/Node.js.
-Even though I'm focused on learning Vue and TypeScript, I'm looking forward to learning any other programming language.
+I mostly play with Vue and Typescript/Node.js.
+Even though I'm focused on learning Flutter and Dart, I'm looking forward to learning any other programming language.
 If you ever need to contact me;

 <p align="center">
   :small_orange_diamond: